roxas75/rxTools/README.md

 - Support for System Settings (MSET) downgrading for Old3DS
 - Support for Ninjhax (Not Stable)
 - Hacking tools collection
-- DevMode, a semplification and automation of what you all call "PastaCFW", which i used for debug and always hidden in the menu

 ### rxMode
 - Support for the latest emuNAND version